 Upon completion of the PGSVA, Postgraduate Fellows will receive 15 units of academic credit, eligible for most employers’ continuing education reimbursement programs.
 As an added bonus, Postgraduate residencies have been designed to coincide with the regularly scheduled MFA in Visual Art residencies, so Fellows will be active participants in the exciting dialogues with faculty, visiting lecturers, guests and MFA candidates that characterize every residency.

 Postgraduate Fellows whose sole focus is research/writing will have an expanded engagement with their Faculty Advisor during both the residency and non-residency periods.
-Communication during the non-residency period—approximately six to eight scheduled contacts—will occur through the mail and over the phone.
-The mid-semester reporting process begins with each Fellow who assess the on-going development of their project, identifying its successes and areas for improvement and articulating any revisions to be made.
+Communication during the non-residency period -- approximately six to eight scheduled contacts -- will occur through the mail and over the phone.
+The mid-semester reporting process begins with each Fellow’s assessment of the on-going development of their project, identifying its successes and areas for improvement and articulating any revisions to be made.
 Fellows submit this report to their Faculty Advisor for an engaged, critical discussion about the growth of the project and its future progression and critical goals.
 After this discussion, both the Fellow and the Faculty Advisor write separate reports, revising the semester’s plan as needed, and submit these reports to each other as well as to the office.
 This approach is designed to keep Fellows in charge of their projects while also taking advantage of the Faculty Advisor’s extensive knowledge and critical insights.

 Studio Production Focus